 - Password synchronization—Keep users’ Google passwords in sync with their Windows passwords in the Admin console or with G Suite Password Sync.

-- Automatic enrollment in Windows device management—If you use GCPW and Windows device management, devices are automatically enrolled in Windows device management when the user signs in and activates GCPW.
+- Automatic enrollment in Windows device management—If you use GCPW and Windows device management together, devices are automatically enrolled in Windows device management when the user signs in through GCPW.

 - Perform admin actions: